Sen. Michael Bennet Secures $100 Billion In Child Tax Credits To Help Lift Families Out Of Poverty

 “I want nothing more than to contribute to society and show my kids what’s possible,” she said.

-Sen. Bennet says he introduced his bill after hearing story after story of hard working parents who just couldn’t get ahead.
-While $100 billion a year – the cost of the tax credits – is a lot of money, he says, studies show children who grow up in poverty have lifelong impacts that cost far more.MORE NEWS: Like To Shovel Snow?
-Give 'A Little Help' To Those Who May Be Unable To Clear Their Sidewalks
+Bennet says he introduced his bill after hearing story after story of hard working parents who just couldn’t get ahead.
+While $100 billion a year — the cost of the tax credits — is a lot of money, he says, studies show children who grow up in poverty have lifelong impacts that cost far more.MORE NEWS: DA: Denver Broncos Melvin Gordon's DUI Blood Test Obtained On 'False Premise'

 Bennet says the child tax credits are his most important achievement in the U.S. Senate.
 They are approved for one year now, but Bennet hopes Congress will see the benefit and make them permanent.